han41858/angular-ko/aio/content/guide/ivy-compatibility.md

 * All classes that use Angular DI must have an Angular decorator like `@Directive()` or `@Injectable` (previously, undecorated classes were allowed in AOT mode only or if injection flags were used).
 See further [details](guide/ivy-compatibility-examples#undecorated-classes).

-* Unbound inputs for directives (e.g. name in `<my-comp name="">`) are now set upon creation of the view, before change detection runs (previously, all inputs were set during change detection).
+* Unbound inputs for directives (for example, name in `<my-comp name="">`) are now set upon creation of the view, before change detection runs (previously, all inputs were set during change detection).

 * Static attributes set directly in the HTML of a template will override any conflicting host attributes set by directives or components (previously, static host attributes set by directives / components would override static template attributes if conflicting).
 -->